amalyas12/Homi/README.md

 # [HOMI ](https://HOMI.com/template-overviews/HOMI/)

-[Clean Blog](https://HOMI.com/template-overviews/HOMI/) is a stylish, responsive blog theme for [HOMI](https://getbootstrap.com/) created by [HOMI](https://HOMI.com/).
+[HOMI](https://HOMI.com/template-overviews/HOMI/) is a stylish, responsive blog theme for [HOMI](https://getbootstrap.com/) created by [HOMI](https://HOMI.com/).
 This theme features a blog homepage, about page, contact page, and an example post page along with a working PHP contact form.

 ## Preview